 Volunteers are revegetating Chipping Norton Lake to feed fish in the Georges River.

 Thousands of baby Sporobolus plants have been planted along the southern foreshore of Chipping Norton Lake by Conservation Volunteers Australia, with the help of Georges Riverkeeper and Liverpool City Council.

-With the help of Georges Riverkeeper and Bayside Council, Conservation Volunteers Australia volunteers have been revegetating Tonbridge Creek with over 7,500 Sporobolus virginicus seedlings.
+With the help of Georges Riverkeeper and Fairfield City Council, Conservation Volunteers Australia volunteers have begun revegetating Chipping Norton Lakes in the Georges River catchment with over 12,000 Sporobolus virginicus seedlings.